TetroniMike/get-zips-from-urls/README.md

 This is a Linux bash script.
 It was tested exactly one time on my Linux PC.
 Use at your own risk/peril.
 Suggestions appreciated and will be reviewed and potentially incorporated - no promises though :)

+THIS IS NOT A TOOL FOR PIRACY - I BUILT IT TO DOWNLOAD ALL THE FREELY AVAILABLE ALBUM RELEASES FROM THE LOFI GIRL WEBSITE.
+Your mileage using this tool for anything else will vary.

 # How to

 1. Create "urls.txt", fill it with newline separated URLs - each URL should link to a webpage with a .zip download somewhere on the page